-To receive points, the amenity must be in place at the time of application.
-A site map (such as Google, MapQuest, or other mapping software) indicating the type and specific location of each amenity in proximity to the project site must be provided.
-A separate map should be prepared for each amenity category for which points are being sought.
-The map must be legible and have a clear scale, and distances must be measured using a standardized distance path (in miles) from the development site to the amenity.
+To receive points, documentation must include a site map (such as from Google, MapQuest, or other similar mapping software) indicating the type and specific location of the medical facility in proximity to the specific project site.
+The map must be legible and have a clear scale, and distances must be measured using a standardized distance path (in miles) from the development site to the facility.
 Points will not be awarded for distances calculated "as the crow flies."